playframework/play-java-angular-seed/README.md

 - Module.java:

-  Shows how to use Guice to bind all the components needed by your application.
+  Bind all the components needed by your application.

 ## Contributors